 Genchi Genbutsu is also referred to as “Gemba attitude” and is the foundation of a Gemba walk.
 There is more to the concept of Genchi Genbutsu than just walking through the facility floor, and it requires observation and comprehension from the leader, manager, or whoever is taking the Gemba.
 A Gemba walk can be conducted for the entire facility or a section of the facility may be chosen as the focus for the walk.
 Not only does Gemba address any current problems and potential issues, but it is also used as a tool for waste identification.

-The practice of Genchi Genbutsu is usually done by leaders or managers as they are the ones who most likely spend the least amount of time on the floor.
 By seeing issues up close and personal, managers will have a better understanding of issues while also having the opportunity to talk to the “experts”, those working on the floor and dealing with the issue personally.
 Genchi Genbutsu is also an effective tool for new employees.
-If they’re allowed to take a comprehensive tour of the facility, they will be able to see how their job affects the big picture, and really understand the production process.
+If they’re allowed to take a comprehensive tour of the facility, they will be able to see how their job affects the big picture gaining a deeper understanding of the production process.

 Similar Glossary Terms

 - Understanding Lean Manufacturing Terms

 - Quality Control Circle